markmarijnissen/stockticker/README.md

 Step 6: Animations
 ==================
-I have created CSS3 animations using LESS-mixins to avoid copy-pasting.
+I have created CSS3 animations to flash green or red when the stock-price changes.

-We need to update our render function to invoke these animations when a change is detected.
+We need to update the render function to invoke these animations.

-A change is simply detected by comparing with the value of the previous render:
+We simply store the price each time we render the stock template, so we can compare on each render whether a change has occured and we need to invoke an animation:

 ```CoffeeScript
 	# render the template with the Stock model
 	render: ~>